Trish Gergich, Chair

 I joined the Board in May of 2019.
 I have 15 years of experience as a professional fundraiser, raising funds for education, mental health, community healthcare and hospice.
 I have a degree in International Development and a passion to help those living in developing countries, especially in South and Central America.
 I volunteered in Peru many years ago, helping children who were orphaned, neglected or abused.
 The experience left an imprint on my heart.
 I feel fortunate that my volunteer role with Heart-Links gives me the chance to connect again with the people of Peru right here in London, Ontario.

-I recently joined the board of Heart-Links Lazos de Corazón and I am on the Peru Projects Committee.
+I joined the Heart-Links’ board in 2019 and I am on the Peru Projects Committee.
 In my professional life as a community developer, I have worked on numerous global and local projects concerned with food security and social justice.
 For more than 10 years I was field director for a grassroots Canadian NGO, working throughout the Caribbean region with agricultural co-operatives and sustainability projects.
 My involvement with Heart-Links means that as a retired person I can support projects that promote and build community internationally through Canada-Peru solidarity.

 Ruth Taylor, Operations Coordinator